Rwanda Commemorates 30 Years Since Genocide - UrduPoint

 Rwanda Commemorates 30 Years Since Genocide

-Kigali, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2024) Rwanda's President Paul Kagame on Sunday said the international community had "failed" his country during the 1994 genocide, as he paid tribute to the 800,000 victims when Hutu extremists tore apart the nation 30 years ago.
+Kigali, (APP - UrduPoint / Pakistan Point News - 8th Apr, 2024) Rwanda's President Paul Kagame on Sunday said the international community had "failed" his country during the 1994 genocide, as he paid tribute to victims 30 years after Hutu extremists tore apart the nation.

-"Rwanda was completely humbled by the magnitude of our loss.
-And the lessons we learned are engraved in blood," Kagame said during a solemn ceremony in Kigali to commemorate the 100-day massacre of Tutsis and moderate Hutus.

 "It was the international community which failed all of us, whether from contempt or cowardice," he told an audience that included African heads of state and former US president Bill Clinton, who had called the genocide the biggest failure of his administration.